Pushing the envelope - Probing the possible in information retrieval

-well as the limits of optimal distributions, and most importantly the rate and energy required to transformed the one into the other.
+well as the limits of optimal distributions, and most importantly the rate and energy required to transform the one into the other.

 The purpose of probing the properties of the former arbitrary/non-optimal distributions is to understand tractability under the average starting case, and the latter being to understand tractability under the best case – To measure various behavioral systems to see which one is, ahem, optimal, at finding optima.
 The objective being to create the best-case distribution of fine grained data as often and reliably as possible; And for that matter, understanding on a mathematical level what is physically possible under what conditions.

 In practical terms, we in CS tend to think of our own memory bus as having a logical distance of zero to our locality of computation.
 In fact, we undergo Herculean efforts to abstract this away and maintain the illusion so we can manage the complexity of our systems; or arguably reduce the complexity of our individual efforts.
 This comes at the great cost of overall complexity and perverse control dynamics in virtually every sense: The functioning of information systems in a changing world, and the ethics of privacy and control of one’s information.

 As perhaps a bit of a precocious digression, as IANA physicist: It is probably fair to say, that no more than one bit of data can ever occupy a single point in spacetime.
 There is always some system of indirection at hand.
 In the degenerate case, your data is only “there” if you want exactly one bit of information, with any more bits requiring traversal of some system of indirection; be it sequential, or referential.
 In most real-world cases it’s a dozen or more hops, as with register, L1-L3 cache, memory controller, bus, network controller, b-tree index nodes, disk allocation table, etc etc. We have various ways to spread the work around, but as a general matter the principle holds.
 I think it’s reciprocally fair to say that every bit of information must occupy nonzero space.